 Semen naturally contains prostaglandins, which helps to soften and ripen the cervix.
 While this can be helpful, it will not trigger labour unless you’re ready to go anyway.

-Another trick that I teach in our Birth Beat course is that nipple stimulation can help, thanks to the release of oxytocin.
-A synthetic version of oxytocin, known as Syntocinon is used to induce labour or during caesareans, so helping your body produce this naturally through nipple stimulation may be helpful in those later stages when you’re willing to try pretty much anything and everything to get that bubba out!
+Another trick that I teach in our Online Childbirth Course is that nipple stimulation can help.
+This is thanks to the release of oxytocin.
+A synthetic version of oxytocin, known as Syntocinon is used to induce labour.
+So, helping your body produce this naturally through nipple stimulation may be helpful in those later stages.
+Especially when you’re willing to try pretty much anything and everything to get that bubba out!

-What are some of the benefits of having sex when pregnant?
+What are some of the benefits of having sex during pregnancy?

-Not only is it OK to have sex when you’re pregnant, it most cases it can actually be very beneficial!
+Not only is it OK to have sex during pregnancy, in most cases it can actually be very beneficial!
 Here are just some of the ways it can help you enjoy a happy and healthy pregnancy: